 - Adds content depth which therefore supports your keywords

-- Gives topic relevancy at domain level
+- Gives topic relevancy at the domain level

-- Easier way to attract natural backlinks
+- An easier way to attract natural backlinks

 - Generates way more social shares, likes and comments

-- The big one is it generates traffic to your site improving bounce rates, time onsite and user metrics
+- The big one is it generates traffic to your site improving bounce rates, time on site and user metrics

 - Content is King